LLNL/sundials/doc/sundials_developers/source/testing/CI.rst

 GitHub CI Testing
 =================

-There are two types of CI testing that we run on GitHub via `GitHub actions <https://github.com/LLNL/sundials/actions>`_:
+There are two categories of CI testing that we run on GitHub via `GitHub actions <https://github.com/LLNL/sundials/actions>`_:

 1. Comprehensive (excluding GPUs)
 2. Minimal/Short